-Introduce yourself, and tell them why you’re there (your candidate and party).
-Establish yourself, ask for whichever resident is on your list and just begin a normal conversation.
+Introduce yourself, and tell them why you’re there.
+Establish yourself, ask for voters at the residence who are on your outreach list and just begin a normal conversation.
 If the initial reaction isn’t overly positive, clarify quickly that you just want a minute of their time, the “I’ll be quick” trick.

 Discuss the key policy points as prescribed by your Lead Canvasser.
 You will find a helpful reminder on your mobile app.
 These talking points will ensure you stay on track even if you find yourself under pressure.
 Very useful for first time candidates.

 Remember: You’ve knocked on their door and asked for some of their valuable time, don’t make voters feel that you’re rushing off.
 If needs be, bring the conversation to a close at a natural break in the conversation.
 You should be able to read their reaction and determine if you can count on their support for this encounter, albeit brief.

 Never be argumentative or antagonistic.
 A respectful discussion will win over far more voters; and in jurisdictions with preferential voting, may significantly help boost your transfers.

 Thank them for their time, and advise them how they can get in touch with the campaign.

 The campaign’s strategy team will have outlined to you how they wish for you to approach a canvass.
-This may involve asking particular questions or probing for feeling on a specific policy.
+This may involve asking particular questions or probing for feelings on a specific policy.
 While each campaign will have its own strategy and needs, you’ll likely be looking to gather most, if not all, of the following:

-Who does the voter support, and how committed they are to them?
+Who does the voter support, and how committed are they to them?
 At a minimum, get a star rating for your candidate here, for example, 1 star for weak support, 5 stars for vote pledged.
 However, you can be as detailed as you like and capture reasons for support pledged or reasons for voting against the candidate.